Podcast – Why start a publishing business? (best bits)

 Nominate your unsung hero now for the chance to win a bottle of champagne and unique interview on the popular whitefox blog.

-How possible is it to make a living as an author, and which is the most cost effective route to publication - a traditional publisher, self-publishing or a hybrid approach?
+How feasible is it to make a living as an author, and which is the most cost-effective route to publication – a traditional publisher, self-publishing or a hybrid approach?

-Listen to this fascinating episode to find out more.
+Listen to this informative episode of 'Money Box' to find out more.

 Article – There’s no shame in reading whatever books you want – literary snobs be damned